Things To Do In The Spring and Summer

 - Explore the area from the treetops at Boundless Adventures, an outdoor aerial adventure park (with axe throwing!) that opens in April each year.

-- Many free outdoor concert series take place during the summer including Tuesdays At The Shell, Twilight Jazz, Kenosha Pops, Lincoln Park Live!, Peanut Butter & Jam, and Bristol Woodstock.
+- Many free outdoor concert series take place during the summer including Tuesdays At The Shell, Twilight Jazz, Kenosha Pops, Lincoln Park Live!, Peanut Butter & Jam, Bristol Woodstock, and more.

 - Gather your friends for an open-air, pedal-powered, memorable rolling party.
 Reserve your spot with Lakeshore Pedal Tours.